PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-query-stringtoboolean.md

 ## <a name="examples"></a>Örnekler

-  Aşağıdaki örnek, `StringToBoolean` ' ın farklı türler genelinde nasıl davranacağını gösterir.
+  Aşağıdaki örnek, `StringToBoolean` farklı türlerde nasıl davrandığını gösterir.

  Aşağıda, geçerli girişi olan örnekler verilmiştir.